katherinebrown539/NEMO_II/README.md

 To quit: Press Ctrl+C or equivalent.
 Currently, it takes  few tries to shut off the system.

 # TO-DO
+1) Implement better exit, kill, and restart behavior.
+2) Implement a menu
-1) Investigate the coordinate ascent algorithm and fix any bugs.
+3) Investigate the coordinate ascent algorithm and fix any bugs.
-2) Implement better exit behavior.
-3) Complete any TO-DOs in the data and/or config sections
+4) Complete any TO-DOs in the data and/or config sections